aaronkaplan/open-recursor-check/README.md

 Test the graphs
 ---------------
-init.sh can generate the graphs based on the RRD data. symlink the graphs to your webservers' DocumentRoot.
-Now you can see them online :)
+init.sh can generate the graphs based on the RRD data.
+Symlink the graphs to your webservers' DocumentRoot.
+Now you can see them online.

 Open issues and further research
 ================================

-1) Currently, the init.sh file re-creates the .rrd database completely and re-plots every RRD graph .
+1) Currently, the init.sh file re-creates the .rrd database completely and re-plots every RRD graph.
 This is inefficient.

-2) scanning the network should be done in parallel.
-Look at 0-mq and related technologies for parallelizing this.
+2) Scanning the network should be done in parallel.
+Look at [zmq](http://www.zeromq.org/) and related technologies for parallelizing this.